Check If a Number Is an Integer in Python

 Check if an object is int or float: isinstance()

-You can get the type of an object with the built-in type() function.
+You can get the type of an object using the built-in type() function.

 i = 100